mochi/mochikit/doc/rst/MochiKit/Visual.rst

         ============ =========================================

     options:
-        The optional effect options (see effect functions for details).
+        The optional effect options (see the respective effect functions for details).

     *Availability*:
         Available in MochiKit 1.4+